Professional learning

-Free professional learning designed for educators and others working with children and young people in school settings.
+Free professional learning designed for educators and others working with children and young people in school and other settings.

-eSafety's professional learning covers the latest online safety research, case studies and teaching strategies.
-It aims to support educators and those who work with young people in school settings to integrate online safety into their teaching and learning programs and student wellbeing education.
+eSafety's professional learning covers the latest online safety research, case studies and teaching and support strategies.
+It aims to support educators and those who work with young people in school and other settings to integrate online safety into their teaching and learning programs and student wellbeing education and support.

 Please note certificates of attendance are not issued for webinars.
 You will receive a webinar registration email with session details.
 Please check with your relevant regulatory authority for professional learning documentation requirements.